Owenp25/Owenp25/README.md

 ## <div align="center"> Welcome! </div>

-  My name is Owen Patrick, I am open to work and am graduating from the University of Vermont in the spring of 2023 with a B.S. in Data Science.
+  My name is Owen Patrick, I recently graduated from the University of Vermont with a B.S. in Data Science.
 I have a passion for machine learning, data visualization, and sports analytics.

--  I’m currently working on a NBA game prediction model in an upper level machine learning course.
+-  I recently finished a NBA game prediction model in an upper level machine learning course.

 - I have hands on experience with data visualization and analysis as a Data Analyst Intern at Union Mutual of Vermont.